vipalade/bubbles/README.md

 # bubbles: sample client-server using SolidFrame

-Sample project on how to use SolidFrame mpipc library in a secured (SSL) client-server scenario.
+Exemplifies how to use SolidFrame mpipc library in a secured (SSL) client-server scenario.
-While the server is Linux only, there are two sample clients:
- * one for Linux (should work on FreeBSD and macOS with minimum effort), using Qt
- * another one for Android

 [client/android](client/android) is an example of how to use SolidFrame framework and especially the solid::frame::mpipc library allong with BoringSSL in an Android application.